 The date of conferral will be posted on the student's transcript and diploma.
 The conferral date is the date in which the student is cleared by the university as having met all academic and financial requirements.
 A conferral date will not be posted for students with an outstanding balance.

 List of Programs

 Certificates

-· Certificate in Project Management
+- Certificate in eLearning Pedagogy - Certificate in Project Management

 Associates